AleDenshi/comfy.guide/content/server/smtpd-email.md

 match from any for domain example.com action remote_mail
 # outbound
+match from local for any action outbound
+# requires auth for a remote connection to send mail
-match from local for any action outbound match from any auth for any action outbound
+match from any auth for any action outbound
 ```

+See `man smtpd.conf` for more information.
+There is also a section below which provides links to other email server guides.

 The aliases file should already exist, but you'll need to create `/etc/mail/passwd` and populate it like so: